garysweaver/irie/README.md

 In the controller, you can set a variety of class attributes with `self.something = ...` in the body of your controller.

-All of the app-level configuration parameters are configurable in the controller class body:
+All of the app-level configuration parameters are configurable in the controller class body, e.g.:

 ```ruby
   self.can_filter_by_default_using = [:eq]